nickshim/boilerplate/privacy-policy/springeropen.md

 We may disclose your personal data if legally entitled or required to do so (for example if required by law or by a court order).

-X. Cross border data transfers
+XI.
+Cross border data transfers
 Within the scope of our information sharing activities set out above, your personal data may be transferred to other countries (including countries outside the EEA) which may have different data protection standards from your country of residence.
 Please note that data processed in a foreign country may be subject to foreign laws and accessible to foreign governments, courts, law enforcement, and regulatory agencies.
 However, we will endeavour to take reasonable measures to maintain an adequate level of data protection when sharing your personal data with such countries.

 In the case of a transfer outside of the EEA, this transfer is safeguarded by privacy the Privacy Shield and EU Model Clauses.
 You can find further information about the aforementioned safeguards by contacting our Data Protection Officer at dataprotection@springernature.com

-XI.
+XII.
 Security
 We have reasonable state of the art security measures in place to protect against the loss, misuse and alteration of personal data under our control.
 For example, our security and privacy policies are periodically reviewed and enhanced as necessary and only authorised personnel have access to personal data.
 Whilst we cannot ensure or guarantee that loss, misuse or alteration of information will never occur, we use all reasonable efforts to prevent it.

 You should bear in mind that submission of information over the internet is never entirely secure.
 We cannot guarantee the security of information you submit via our website whilst it is in transit over the internet and any such submission is at your own risk.

-XII.
+XIII.
 Data retention
 We strive to keep our processing activities with respect to your personal data as limited as possible.
 In the absence of specific retention periods set out in this policy, your personal data will be retained only for as long as we need it to fulfil the purpose for which we have collected it and, if applicable, as long as required by statutory retention requirements.

-XIII.
+XIV.
 Your rights
 Under the legislation applicable to you, you may be entitled to exercise some or all of the following rights:

 require (i) information as to whether your personal data is retained and (ii) access to and/or duplicates of your personal data retained, including the purposes of the processing, the categories of personal data concerned, and the data recipients as well as potential retention period;